CE-Programming/toolchain/docs/static/ides.rst

 CLion will likely warn that "Test CMake run finished with errors".
 This is safe to ignore.

+.. rubric:: Enable CEdev Toolchain

-5. Set the Makefile Toolchain (:code:`Build, Execution, Deployment > Makefile`) to your newly created toolchain.
+Set the Makefile Toolchain (:code:`Build, Execution, Deployment > Makefile`) to your newly created toolchain.

 .. image:: images/ides_clion_5.png
    :align: center